korlibs/korge/docs/reference/crypto.md

 priority: 950
 ---

-Krypto is a cryptography library for Multiplatform Kotlin 1.3.
+Krypto is a cryptography library for Multiplatform Kotlin.

 ## SecureRandom